Pix4D/ntrip-catalog/README.md

 Any contribution should be properly documented, filling the `reference` section in the json file.
 The best is that the NTRIP providers do submit their data.
 If you find the proper documentation published by the NTRIP provider confirming the CRS used, and do not expect the provider to do it, you can contribute it as well.

 ## How to contribute
-So far just create a PR in this GitHub project.
-In case you do not know how to do it, or you do not feel confortable with json, you can open an Issue providing all the data.
+Just create a PR in this GitHub project.
+In case you do not know how to do it, or you do not feel confortable with JSON, you can open an Issue providing all the data.
+All contributions must be properly documented, filling the `reference` section in the JSON file.
+This database is intended to become a trusted source of information, so submissions that cannot be backed by an authoritative reference will not be considered.
 See the file in the `data` directory to see what can be done.

 ## JSON syntax details